-As a nomadic entrepreneur, I don’t have access to an office all the time, so I need to be creative everyday just to do work.
+As a nomadic entrepreneur, I don’t have access to an office, so I need to be creative just to do work.

-When a room costs $800 a night, it’s not the price for 30sq. m. of space, but all the lavish amenities that come alongside.
+When a room costs $800 a night, it’s not the price for 30sq. m. for the space itself, but for the comfort and the lavish amenities that come alongside.

-One of my favorites is in St. Regis at Mexico City.
+Here is one of my favorite languages in St. Regis at Mexico City.

 Yeah, you just walk in.
 No questions asked.

-If you are traveling to an exotic location and want to justify why you flew thousands of miles from home to be in front of your computer, there is a trick.
+If you are traveling to an exotic location and want to somehow rationalize why you flew thousands of miles from home to be in front of your computer, I got you covered.

 Walk in like you own the place and head straight to the beach.
-Don’t look like a lost puppy, because that’s not going to play in your favour, and you’ll feel uncomfortable (nobody else really cares).
+Don’t look like a lost puppy.
+If you feel uncomfortable, stop.
+Nobody really cares.

-Here is how one of my workation spots looks like:
+Here is how one of my workation spots looked like:

-Upscale Apartment complexes 99% of the time have cool areas to work from AND 20-person meeting rooms, private dining areas, movie theaters and gyms.
+Upscale apartment complexes are amazing coworking spots!
+99% of them have great work areas, 20-person meeting rooms, private dining areas, movie theaters, and gyms.

-It’s considerably harder to get into apartments building, because you need a key card to the right area or talk to the concierge.
+It’s considerably harder to get into apartment buildings, because you need a key card or chat with the concierge.

-I like going to places, where my friends live.
-They already pay $7k/m rent for a two bedroom in SF and do not mind me using the common area.
+That’s why I only go to places, where my friends live.
+They already pay $7k/m rent for a two-bedroom in SF and do not mind me using the common area.
 Just ask!